akurniko/sowmud-web/README.md

 Clojure Discord.

 Try with real token.
-Only can get it once.
+Only can get it once, so need to restore it from backup.

 Create relay.
 Get message from DS.